Renault R35: Description

 The cast APX hexagonal turret had a 30 mm thick domed rotatable cupola with vertical vision slits (the highest point of 2.13 m) and had to be either hand cranked or moved about by the weight of the commander, the only other crew member.
 There was sometimes unofficially a seat installed for him but he most often stood.
 The rear of the turret had a hatch that hinged down that could be used as a seat to improve observation.
-The earliest vehicles were fitted with the APX-R turret (with the L713 sight) mounting the short Puteaux 37 mm L/21 SA18 gun (the first batches were removed from Renault FT tanks which were then rebuilt as utility vehicles) and the 7.5 mm Châtellerault fortress machine gun.
+The earliest vehicles were fitted with the APX-R turret (with the L713 sight) mounting the short Puteaux 37 mm L/21 SA 18 gun (the first batches were removed from Renault FT tanks which were then rebuilt as utility vehicles) and the 7.5 mm Châtellerault fortress machine gun.
 The cannon had a very poor armour penetration: only 12 mm at 500 metres.
 Afterwards the APX turret with the same cannon but the improved L739 sight and the standard Châtellerault 7.5 mm MAC31 Reibel machine gun was used because of delivery delays of the original weapon.
 There were also so many delays in the production of the turrets that after the first 380 hulls had been produced in 1936 and only 37 could be fitted with a turret, production was slowed down to 200 annually.
 The 7.5 mm machine gun's spent cartridges (from a total of 2,400) went down a chute through a hole in the floor.
 The tank carried 42 armour piercing and 58 high explosive rounds.

-The R 35 at first had no radio, except for the second battalion of the 507e Régiment de Chars de Combat (of Charles de Gaulle), but the R 40 had the ER 54 installed.
+The R35 at first had no radio, except for the second battalion of the 507e Régiment de Chars de Combat (of Charles de Gaulle), but the R40 had the ER 54 installed.
 However, this added to the already heavy task load of the commander, who also acted as gunner and loader.